ghc/ghc/docs/users_guide/glasgow_exts.rst

 The effect is to bring it into scope, standing for the existentially-bound type variable.

-When a pattern type signature binds a type variable in this way, GHC insists that the type variable is bound to a *rigid*, or fully-known, type variable.
-This means that any user-written type signature always stands for a completely known type.

 It does seem odd that the existentially-bound type variable *must not* be already in scope.
 Contrast that usually name-bindings merely shadow (make a 'hole') in a same-named outer variable's scope.